-C-CINA is active in research into the structure of membrane protein systems and protein complexes, the development of methods for microscopy, and visual proteomics.
+C-CINA is active in research into the structure of membrane protein systems and protein complexes, the development of methods for microscopy, and visual proteomics. sciCore Center for Scientific Computing sciCore - the Center for Scientific Computing

-Prof. Dr. Henning Stahlberg " further information Computer image processing gives us insight into 3D Two-dimensional images from the various microscopes are collated into three-dimensional data by computer image processing.
-Just like Google Maps, the computer allows the combination of different magnifications.
-C-CINA also uses many different methods and types of equipment to prepare biological specimens for examination under the electron microscope.
-Method development at C-CINA C-CINA is also active in developing methods for specimen preparation, the microscopy itself, and computer-based evaluation of the images. sciCORE CENTER FOR SCIENTIFIC COMPUTING sciCore - the Center for Scientific Computing Ranging from storage and organization of large data volumes, to statistical data analysis and the simulation of complex systems, computer supported methods play a central role in today's research. sciCORE provides the central infrastructure and services in the field of scientific computing for researchers at the University of Basel.
+Infrastructure for scientific high-performance computing.
+Ranging from storage and organization of large data volumes, to statistical data analysis and the simulation of complex systems, computer supported methods play a central role in today's research. sciCORE provides the central infrastructure and services in the field of scientific computing for researchers at the University of Basel.
 The application of modern research technologies generates increasing volumes of data that not only requires efficient storage but also meaningful analysis and interpretation.
 In addition to the traditional pillars of science, theory and experimentation, computer supported simulation has established itself as a third pillar.
 Computer simulations assist researchers in modeling complex systems to better understand their behavior.
 In order to successfully master these tasks, alongside an efficient and powerful IT infrastructure (high-performance computing, HPC), highly sophisticated software tools and expertise in computational sciences are required.
 Scientific high-performance computing, data management, training and support The services provided by the sciCORE Facility are available to all researchers at the University of Basel. sciCORE offers efficient technical solutions in high-performance computing and advises scientists on matters of data management and storage as well as the use of high-performance computing.
-More specifically, the tasks of sciCORE are: - Provide and maintain state-of-the-art infrastructure for high-performance computing (HPC) and large-scale storage systems for big data volumes - Provide advice to scientists on most efficient usage of HPC resources (consulting) - Maintain an up-to-date software stack - Host and operate HPC equipment on behalf of university departments - Provide courses and training in the use of HPC resources - Participate in computational projects of national scope (e.g. SystemsX.ch; PASC, CRUS P2) - Support users in computational aspects of grant applications - In collaboration with the SIB Swiss Institute of Bioinformatics, host and maintain several worldwide utilized bioinformatics resources and provide active scientific support for research projects in the field of life sciences.
-In addition, sciCORE organizes monthly informal user meetings to inform about latest developments, updates on ongoing projects and plans for the future. sciCORE currently supports a broad spectrum of scientific projects in the fields of physics, computational chemistry, life sciences, medicine and economics.
+More specifically, the tasks of sciCORE are: - Provide and maintain state-of-the-art infrastructure for high-performance computing (HPC) and large-scale storage systems for big data volumes - Provide advice to scientists on most efficient usage of HPC resources (consulting) - Maintain an up-to-date software stack - Host and operate HPC equipment on behalf of university departments - Provide courses and training in the use of HPC resources